mathisonian/browser-man-switch/README.md

 ### Installation

-First checkout this repository to a nice place.
-Then clone it with
+Clone this repository to a nice place with

 ```
 git clone git://github.com/mathisonian/browser-man-switch.git